sonyarianto/jogja/README.md

 ## Overview

-I know there are so many web frameworks outhere, how about we have centralized tools to trigger create project for those frameworks.
+I know there are so many web frameworks outhere.
+How about we have centralized tools to trigger create project for those frameworks?
 That's why I created `jogja`.

 ## Features